It might be the first word you ever learned.

 And again and again.

 If you don’t like the three suggestions above, come up with your own.
 If you’re reading this and you’re in rehab, make sure you roleplay these situations in group.
-If you’re out of rehab, ask sober peers at your support group meetings how they respond to that annoying why.
+And if you’re out of rehab, ask sober peers at your support group meetings how they respond to that annoying why.
 Use the hive mind to get a thousand and one suggestions, then choose the ones that work for you.

 Finally, we’d be negligent if we didn’t ask our own, even more annoying why: why were you in that position in the first place?